 Criticism of Evidence Based Education and Evidence Based Teaching as a concept

-Criticisms of Evidence Based Education, or Evidence Based Teaching usually occur when managers or governments impose evidence based practice on unprepared or unwilling teachers.
+Criticisms of Evidence Based Education, or Evidence Based Teaching can occur when managers or governments impose evidence based practice on unprepared or unwilling teachers.
 This strategy of top-down dictat does not work, it has been carefully evaluated and it fails.
 So if you are forced to do “evidence based teaching”, you are not doing Evidence Based Teaching!
 You are being bullied with an ineffective management strategy!

-There are two major research reviews on how to improve teaching, one by Helen Timperley, and another by Joyce and Showers.
+Crucial to this debate are two major research reviews on how to improve teaching, one by Helen Timperley, and another by Joyce and Showers.
 Both find that the best way to improve teaching is to give teachers control over their own development, working in groups over extended periods of time.
 These groups determine what to experiment with, and the pace of development, and group members help each other as they experiment to improve.
 They share findings from, what in effect is, their ‘Action Research’.
 They don’t use control groups, they try strategies repeatedly and reflectively in pursuit their own purposes.
 These groups are called ‘Communities of Practice’ ‘Teacher Learning Communities’ or ‘Peer Coaching’ groups.
 In short, the evidence based way to improve teaching is not top down, but to use what I call ‘Supported Experiments‘.